Hokan-Ashir/SFGameDataEditor/src/main/java/README.md

  - Almost no validations on entering values

  Text fields has only "enter only digit", "enter value greater than zero" validation.
 So if you will enter, i.e. 65536 in 2-bytes field (which has maximum value of 65535), you may expect application will crush and stun forever
- - No other languages except English and Russian, yet ability to extend with French and German languages
+ - No other languages except English, Russian, German and French

- You can easily change localizations by changing xml-configuration files or write new ones, like French or German

  NOTE:

- File name format MUST look like "configuration_XX.xml", where XX is language signature, FR for French and DE for German.
+ Localization name format MUST look like "configuration_XX.xml", where XX is language signature.
 Register irrelevant

 # How to launch it
  - Install, at least, Java 7 from Oracle site (see https://www.java.com/download/)